 Junior Varsity Head Coach

-Brian brings 20 years of coaching experience to the basketball program.
-Coach Witherspoon led Evergreen High School to a district championship in 2013 and has mentored numerous players into the collegiate ranks during his five year tenure with the Plainsmen.
-Prior to the Evergreen High School, Brian assisted at Clark College for eight years and helped the Penguins to the NWAACC Western Division Championship in 2012.
-Coach Spoon currently serves as a counselor for Camas High School and enjoys contributing to the basketball program because it provides another avenue to serve as a positive role model for young men and encourage them to pursue excellence in their lives.
+Coach Witherspoon brings 23 years of coaching experience to the basketball program.
+He led Evergreen High School to a district championship in 2013 and has mentored numerous players into the collegiate ranks during his five year tenure with the Plainsmen.
+Prior to Evergreen High School, Brian assisted at Clark College for eight years and helped the Penguins to the NWAACC Western Division Championship in 2012.
+Coach Spoon began his coaching journey at Portland Community College under his former coach Donald Dixon.
+He currently serves as a counselor for Camas High School and has coached the JV program for 3 seasons and is in his 5th year with the Papermaker basketball program.
+Brian enjoys contributing to the basketball program because it provides another avenue to serve as a positive role model for young men and encourage them to pursue excellence in their lives.

 Junior Varsity Assistant Coach